Water temperature in Lido di Jesolo

 Minimum:

-As of now, in Lido di Jesolo, the water temperature is 77.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.4°F higher than the average recorded on this particular day in recent years.
+As of now, in Lido di Jesolo, the water temperature is 78.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.1°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 78.9°F on 2017, while the historical minimum was 71.7°F on 2015.
+Today's reading indicates a minor change compared to the average water temperature of the last two weeks, but the overall trend remains steady.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 82.7°F on 2024, while the historical minimum was 77.6°F on 2016.

 Daily water temperature in Lido di Jesolo